AliakseiS97/jv-fruit-shop/checklist.md

 #### Be attentive with [class](https://mate-academy.github.io/style-guides/java/java.html#s5.2.2-class-names) and [method](https://mate-academy.github.io/style-guides/java/java.html#s5.2.3-method-names) naming.

 #### Handling Purchase operation.
-Check result balance before saving it in the Storage - it should be positive.
+Check result balance before saving it in the service.basesyntax.model.Storage - it should be positive.
 Throw `RuntimeException` in case the balance is negative.